East–West Metro Tunnel: Construction

-5490 meters of tunnel have been constructed between Subhash Sarovar and Sealdah.
+5490 meters of tunnel have been constructed between Subhas Sarobar and Sealdah.
 This section was constructed by ITD-ITD Cementation JV.
 All the cross passes between the two tunnels have also been completed.
 Track laying is being carried out in this section.
 The tunneling work was stopped due to collapse of building on 3 September 2019 over the Bowbazar area due to TBM hitting an aquifer.
 The work resumed in June, 2020 and successfully completed the affected area.

-As the work began, the national & regional media claimed this project as a big milestone terming India's first under water and “underwater river” metro tunnel, but it's not true.
-While the Hooghly river is very wide and requires tons of engineering challenges in constructing tunnels, there are other metro lines built in India cities which get the discussed titles, including Kolkata metro's operational Line-1 as the first one:
+As the work began, the national and regional media claimed this project as a big milestone terming India's first under water and “underwater river” metro tunnel, but it's not true.
+While the Hooghly River is very wide and requires tons of engineering challenges in constructing tunnels, there are other metro lines built in India cities which get the discussed titles, including Kolkata metro's operational Line-1 as the first one: